BasicWolf/zblog/src/content/articles/2020_07_18_python_and_dependency_injection.rst

       ):
           ...

-Imagine that one has to initialize all these dependencies manually!
-Imagine that dependencies are initialized somewhere at the middle of the running application process.
-Sounds terrific, doesn't it?
+Initializing and *wiring* dependencies together can be done manually.

-That's where **Inversion of Control (IoC) containers** or **Dependency Injection frameworks** come into play.
+However as an application grows, this task can be handled to **Inversion of Control (IoC) containers** or **Dependency Injection frameworks**.

 An IoC container is an application component
 (a tool, a library, a framework - pick your favourite)